 Developmental Services Waitlist Class Action

-Koskie Minsky LLP has commenced this class proceeding against the Province of Ontario in respect of the lengthy waitlists for developmental services in Ontario.
+Koskie Minsky LLP is Class Counsel in this class proceeding against the Province of Ontario in respect of the lengthy waitlists for developmental services in Ontario.

-The statement of claim alleges that the issue of waitlists for desperately needed services has been a repeatedly identified issue for years, which Ontario has continued to ignore and failed to act upon in any reasonable manner.
-The claim alleges, among other things, that Ontario has been negligent, breached fiduciary duties, and breached duties it owes to the class members under the Canadian Charter of Rights and Freedoms, by virtue of these waitlists, some of which can last for years at a time as a result of the broken system.
+The Amended Statement of Claim alleges that the issue of waitlists for desperately needed services has been a repeatedly identified issue for years, which Ontario has continued to ignore and failed to act upon in any reasonable manner.
+The claim alleges, among other things, that Ontario has been negligent and breached duties it owes to the class members under the Canadian Charter of Rights and Freedoms, by virtue of these waitlists, some of which can last for years at a time as a result of the broken system.

-Marc Leroux as the litigation guardian of his daughter is the proposed representative plaintiff.
+Marc Leroux as the litigation guardian of his daughter, Briana Leroux, is the representative plaintiff.

-For further information or if you are a class member:
+For further information or if you are a class member, please read the long-form notice or contact Class Counsel:

 Toll-free: 1-866-474-1740